dimahoncharenko/rick-and-morty-dashboard/README.md

 yarn dev
 ```

-Or you can build the project by:
+Or you can build app by:

 ```bash
 npm run build